Simula Research Laboratory /

 sudo Reset-Machine-ID

-Reset machine ID, with changing the hostname to new-hostname.domain.example:
+Reset machine ID, and change the hostname to new-hostname.domain.example:

 sudo Reset-Machine-ID --hostname new-hostname.domain.example